In Him Ministries:

 Philippians 1:6 says, “And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.”

-2 Timothy 1:11-12 says, “And of this gospel I was appointed a herald and an apostle and a teacher.
-That is why I am suffering as I am.
-Yet I am not ashamed, because I know whom I have believed, and am convinced that he is able to guard what I have entrusted to him for that day.”
-(NIV)
+2 Timothy 1:10-12 says, “And now He has revealed this grace through the appearing of our Savior, Christ Jesus, who has abolished death and illuminated the way to life and immortality through the gospel, to which I was appointed as a preacher, an apostle, and a teacher.
+For this reason, even though I suffer as I do, I am not ashamed; for I know whom I have believed, and I am convinced that He is able to guard what I have entrusted to Him for that day.”
+(BSB)

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”